-This work was suggested by the General System Theory rooted in dialectical philosophy and discovered by my decades-long research in systems theory and theoretical physics.
+This work was suggested by the General System Theory discovered by my decades-long research in systems theory and theoretical physics.
 Understanding the complexity of the task and being not a professional politician, I had tried to commit some professional political scientists and philosophers with the task and expected an enthusiastic response, but in vain.
-There was perhaps a strong doubt concerning the very possibility of generating the science of politics as a logical and systemic body of knowledge, because of the prevailing view of this field as a collection of works dealing simply with analyses of historical facts and theories put forward by renown thinkers.
+There was perhaps a strong doubt concerning the very possibility of generating the science of politics as a logical and systemic body of knowledge, because of the prevailing view of this field as a collection of works dealing simply with analyses of different historical facts.
 So, seeing no interest in this subject from professionals and understanding its social importance, I decided to try and create a short course of such a science on my own, given my above experience in physics.
 As a result, there appeared the work stated below.
-As it is supposed to be the first work of this kind, I would be grateful for any serious remarks concerning its subject matter.
+As it is supposed to be the first work of this kind, I would be very much grateful for any serious remarks concerning its subject matter.